 FAQ

-The specific answer with respect to 32 gig drives is that I don't know because I don't buy cheap drives of that size.
-The answer you are looking for is "probably not."
-I buy and give away a lot of 4 gig drives.
-A 4 gig drive contains space for 4,018,110,464 bytes.
-That's why it's called "4 gig."
-In actual fact, because an actual gigabyte is larger than 4 billion entries, a 4 gig USB stick accepts 3.79 gigabytes of data.
-If you actually have a file or files which total 32 gigabytes it/they will not fit on a "32 gig" drive.
+A 4 GB drive contains space for 4,018,110,464 bytes.
+That's why it's called "4 GB."
+In actual fact, because an actual gigabyte is larger than 4 billion entries, a 4 GB USB stick accepts 3.79 gigabytes of data.
+If you actually have a file or files which total 32 gigabytes it/they will not fit on a "32 GB" drive.
 This is not bait and switch or any other nefarious form of product description; it is a result of the nomenclature the entire computer industry has adopted to please the marketing arms of the various companies.
 An even more glaring example of this is processor speeds.

-I believe they do comply with UMS.
-Although I don't know this for a fact.
+We do comply with UMS.
 I put mp3 audio files on mine and play them in my car as well as on other devices that support USB devices.
 I've never had a problem.
 I even put groups of files in separate sub-directories - based on album name or artist.
 All my devices read the USB drives correctly - including all directory content.

 Support PC Mode: all brands of PC, Laptop, HP, Dell, Toshiba, etc